4 Ways To Improve Text Appointment Reminders to Clients

 Did you know 62% of no-shows occur simply because clients forget their appointments?
 We get it.
 People are busy.
 Combat forgetfulness with a text message appointment reminder strategy that works.
 We have four easy ways for you to improve your automated appointment reminder software.

-1. Send your automated text message reminder at the right time of day.
+1. Send automated text message reminders at the right times

 Though we highly recommend incorporating automated text message reminders into your strategy, many of our clients choose to also use email or voice messages to provide additional details (i.e. directions and instruction, documentation to bring, etc.).
 To get the highest result, use best practices to send client reminders at the most effective time of day.
 For instance, SMS text messages sent out automatically at 6 p.m. have a 41.4% higher response rate than messages sent at noon.
 The chart below shows response rates for SMS, email, and voice calls by time of day.